saprykins/AI-Bedtime-Stories/README.md

 - **Azure OpenAI**: Pay per token usage (very low cost for short stories)
 - **Azure Speech Services**: Pay per character converted to speech
 - **Estimated cost**: Less than $0.01 per story for typical usage

-## License

-This project is provided as-is for educational and personal use.
-Please ensure you comply with Azure's terms of service and usage policies.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the agent's functionality and story quality.